geekism/eth_removedevfee/README.md

    goto begin
    pause
 ```
+make sure you change the path in the above to where you saved it</br>
 then google</br>
-> "how to block a port in windows 10"
+> "how to block a port in windows 10"</br>
 and block any SSL mining port.</br>

 i suggest using ethermine's pool. and just block 5555 (ssl)</br></br>